Flak34/ELM_MNIST/README.md

-This study is aimed at comparing the ELM with the MLPClassifier library neural network.
+This project is aimed at comparing the ELM with the MLPClassifier library neural network.

 To start the project, you need to have Jupyter Notebook, poetry installed.